You have a problem if your dog is continuously clawing and biting himself.

-When it comes to keeping your dog from biting himself, the plastic “Buster Collar” is the most effective method.
+The plastic “Buster Collar” is the most effective method when it comes to keeping your dog from biting himself.
 Many veterinary clinics have them on hand for just this reason.

-Having a buster collar on hand in case of an emergency is a good idea.
+Having a buster collar on hand in an emergency is a good idea.
 Slip your dog’s regular collar through its loops, then put it back on your dog.
 It’s that simple!

-For the first few minutes, many pups will be bewildered by the new extension of their collar and may run into items with the top of it.
+For the first few minutes, many pups will be bewildered by the new extension of their collar and may run into items on top of it.

-A temporary repair, of course, but it’s a great method to keep your dog from hurting themselves while you make an appointment with the vet.
+A temporary repair, of course, but it’s an excellent method to keep your dog from hurting themselves while you make an appointment with the vet.